26 March 2014

-The current Government was formed after the regular parliamentary elections on 6 March 2011.
-President Toomas Hendrik Ilves nominated Mr Andrus Ansip, chairman of the Reform Party (which had won the elections), to be the prime minister.
-Mr Ansip then formed the coalition government.
-The Reform Party (R) has seven and the Pro Patria and Res Publica Union (PPRP) has six ministers in the Government.
+The current Government was formed after the resignation of Prime Minister Andrus Ansip on 26 March 2014.
+President Toomas Hendrik Ilves nominated Mr Taavi Rõivas, of the Reform Party, to be the prime minister.
+Mr Rõivas then formed the coalition government.
+The Reform Party (R) has eight and the Social Democratic Party has six ministers in the Government.
+While the number of ministries remains the same, the posts of the minister of economic affairs and the minister of social affairs will be split in two.

 The executive power of the state – the Government – is accountable to the Riigikogu (Parliament).
 Appointment to the office of the Prime Minister and withdrawal of the Government lies within the competence of the Parliament.
 The Government also enjoys a stabilising guarantee – the right to dismiss the Riigikogu with the consent of the President and call new elections if the Riigikogu expresses no confidence in the Government.